NATIONAL CORN ON THE COB DAY

 HOW TO OBSERVE

 Get the butter and the salt shaker ready, gather up some friends, start your grill and enjoy some corn on the cob!
-For those with hankering for corn off the cob, check out Jody’s Gourmet Popcorn your snacking pleasure!
-Use #CornOnTheCobDay on social media.
+For those with hankering for corn off the cob, use #CornOnTheCobDay on social media and tell the world!.

 Within our research, we were unable to find the creator of National Corn on the Cob Day.